federico-dobal/rick_morty/README.md

 This is a light WebApp to search characters from Rick and Morty GraphQL API(https://rickandmortyapi.com/graphql)

+It includes following features:

+* List all characters
+* Search partial characters names
+* Search box with partial character names matching includes scroll bar
+* The user can start the search from scratch by removing all the characters on the box

 ## Project set up

 In order to set up the project the commands below should be executed: